-Click on the links below for course descriptions of all business and economics courses.
+Click on the links below for course descriptions of all business courses.
 For a complete list of all North Park's programs and course offerings, review the academic catalog.

 BSE 2110 – Financial Accounting

 A study of generally accepted accounting principles and techniques for measurement and reporting of financial information in a balance sheet, income statement, and statement of cash flows.
 It includes an introduction to analysis and interpretation of financial data for decision-making purposes.